 Macronutrients include carbohydrates, fats, and proteins; these are the major components of food that provide energy to the body.
 Macros are also what makes up the calories that occur in food.

 The food that you eat impacts your body exponentially.
 There are many studies that show the connection between your overall health and your balance of nutrients.
 New research finds that your food choices may also affect your mood and mental health.
 This is sometimes called the “food-mood connection.”
-This means that choosing the correct balance of foods can positively impact your mood and overall mental health.
-Let us show you how to build a macro bowl for every meal.
+This means that choosing the correct balance of foods and making healthy macronutrient meals can positively impact your mood and overall mental health.
+Let us show you how to make a macro bowl for every meal.

 Create a Macro Bowl

 Macro bowls are the definition of a balanced meal.
 That means that ever macro bowl contains fat, protein, and carbohydrates in a ratio that makes sense for how it is utilized by the body.
-Follow these easy steps to create a macro bowl today:
+Follow these easy steps to learn how to make a macro bowl today:

 - Pick your carbs (or grains) – 1/2 to 1/3 of your bowl should be complex carbs.
 That includes brown rice, white rice, quinoa, chickpea pasta, barley, buckwheat, millet or sweet potatoes.